Spirits keep the living on their toes!

 2012 – Tucson’s Finest Paranormal on Oct.
 31st, 2012, did an investigation in the room 242, the suicide room and caught some interesting evidence on their cameras, and had other personal experiences with their lights, etc.

-Plus, the Tucson Fire Department inadvertently caught some evidence of spirits when they put cameras in each of the forty guest rooms as part of some sort of city program to help business owners.
+The Tucson Fire Department inadvertently caught evidence of spirits when they put cameras in each of the forty guest rooms as part of some sort of city program to help business owners.

-2009 – Some hard evidence was caught by Southwest Ghost Investigators .
-Southwest Ghost Investigators gathered some interesting evidence in room 242 in their 2009 investigation.
+2009 – Some hard evidence was caught by Southwest Ghost Investigators in room 242 in their 2009 investigation.
 On their website, they offer an animated gif (far left) showing the sequence of the photos taken at Room 242 while investigators are reading a D/C electromagnetic field of 38 HZ, 7.2 milligauss.
 A misty form moves from the hall into the room.

 The spirit of the suicidal woman is definitely still there.
 A lot of hard evidence points to her existence.
 Many people have had personal experiences in her room, and many have been frightened by her antics, which must of given her some chuckles.
 Room 242 is always the last room rented, probably with a warning to potential guests who choose to stay there.